DataDog/integrations-extras/configcat/README.md

 # ConfigCat

+## About

+Manage features and change your software configuration using [ConfigCat feature flags][2], without the need to re-deploy code.
+A [10 minute trainable Dashboard][5] allows even non-technical team members to manage features directly.
+Deploy anytime, release when confident.
+Target a specific group of users first with new ideas.
+Supports A/B/n testing and soft launching.
+Provides [open-source SDKs][11] for easy integration with any web, mobile or backend application.

 ## Overview

-Ensures that every setting change in ConfigCat is sent to DataDog as an Event.
+This integration ensures that every setting change in ConfigCat is sent to DataDog as an Event.

+*Example:*
 ![DataDogEvent][3]

 ## Setup